 One way to manage this process is to use electronic proportioning machines that not only mix the materials accurately, but also mix on demand as you spray them.
 In addition to saving operators time compared to hand mixing, electronic proportioners reduce waste and contain state-of-the-art diagnostics that can keep manufacturing processes running smoothly and efficiently.
 In most cases, an electronic proportioning system pays for itself within months of purchase and is well worth the investment.

 The Department of Energy also has many free tools that help manufacturers through an energy efficiency process, from measuring energy use at specific points in a production line, to determining the best approach to installing more efficient equipment and developing an energy-savings plan.
-These include the department’s Pumping System Assessment Tool, the Compressed Air Scorecard and many other energy-management resources.
+These include the department’s Pumping System Assessment Tool, Compressed Air Systems resources, and many other energy-management resources.

 Overall, developing a long-term plan is essential for manufacturers looking to achieve significant energy and bottom-line savings.
-Operating with the most energy-efficient technology available and proper training on equipment may provide the largest savings, but no opportunity is too small, because it all adds up.
+Operating with the most energy-efficient technology available and proper training on equipment may provide the largest savings.
+No opportunity is too small, because it all adds up.